elijahchancey/pretty_cloudformation/README.md

 This program takes a Cloudformation template and makes it pretty by using the PyYaml library.
-It ignores all custom Cloudformation tags, e.g. !ImportValue.
+It correctly handles custom Cloudformation tags, e.g. !ImportValue.
+These tags are preserved in the output.
 The output is printed to STDOUT.

 Many thanks to Anthon for this StackOverflow answer: https://stackoverflow.com/a/43768117/3101224